Smarty Snow: Avalanche prevention and control system, and winter road management

 Visually easy

-Each and every parameter controlled by the Smarty Snow stations is visible from the web platform.
+Every single parameter controlled by the Smarty Snow stations is visible from the web platform.

 Snow control

-Tensioning of avalanche nets
+Tension of avalanche netting

 Remote control